 According to the manager of the famous Clifftown Road establishment, they have been forced to implement the charge ‘for legal reasons.’

-Owner Natalia Reola explained: ‘Since we opened in 2009, we haven’t had a license to serve alcohol, but diners have been allowed to bring their own wine and pay a £5 corkage fee (the charge to open and drink their own alcoholic beverage while in our restaurant).’
+Owner Natalia Reola explained: ‘Since we opened in 2009, we haven’t had a license to serve alcohol, but diners have been allowed to bring their own wine and pay a £5 corkage fee.’

 ‘Last week, a customer became angry when he was charged for bringing his own red wine while a young mother was breastfeeding her child on another table ‘for free’ – he felt that she was also bringing an ‘external beverage’ for consumption during a meal.’